navidTerraNova/GeoDiffPose/README.md

 ## Acknowledgment

-This repository builds on latent diffusion tooling and includes project-specific conditioning and data handling extensions.
+This repository builds on the [LDM repository](https://github.com/CompVis/latent-diffusion) and includes project-specific conditioning and data handling extensions.

 ## Citation